Did you know that attic insulation is the key to many problems regarding mold, rodent havoc, water damage and crazy AC bills?

 However, there is a solution!
 That solution is properly insulating your attic.
 Based on your particular needs, there are several different types of attic insulation from which to choose...

 This insulation is constructed primarily of newsprint that has been chemically treated to stand against corrosion, rodents, fungal growth, and fire.
-In comparison to fiberglass, cellulose is only available in a loose fill form, making it the more obvious choice for filling around air ducts, wires, nails, roof trusses etc. This is because it is installed with a blower or poured in place.
-For those who live in areas that are subject to cooler temperatures and damp environments, cellulose would be a more efficient option.
+In comparison to fiberglass, cellulose is only available in a loose fill form, making it the more obvious choice for filling attics, around air ducts, wires, nails, roof trusses etc. For those who live in areas that are subject to cooler temperatures and damp environments, cellulose would be a more efficient option.

 This insulation type is made up of a two-part liquid consisting of a polymer and a foaming agent.
 Spray foam insulation is applied by shooting the liquid through a nozzle into the space you are insulating.
-Because it expands as it dries, this foam is a very efficient means of ensuring the best quality of insulation in small or oddly shaped areas by completely sealing off unwanted airflow.
-Having an area that is not airtight can reduce the benefits of your insulation by 50%.
+Because it expands as it dries, this foam is a very efficient means of ensuring the best quality of insulation in small or oddly shaped areas by completely sealing off unwanted airflow and moisture.
+Having an area that is properly air sealed can reduce the benefits of your insulation by 50%.